pitt-crc/user-manual/docs/snippets/jupyter-teach.md

 ![](../_assets/img/jupyter/jupyter-2.png)

+!!! bug "Documentation Update"
-The *Host Process* profile will run the Jupyter Notebook on the VM server hosting the JupyterHub webportal.
+    ~~The *Host Process* profile will run the Jupyter Notebook on the VM server hosting the JupyterHub webportal.
 Our recommendation is that you do not choose *Host Process* but instead select one of the dedicated resources on the Teach
-Cluster.
+    Cluster.~~

+    Due to memory-heavy jobs causing [OOM error](https://en.wikipedia.org/wiki/Out_of_memory) and bringing down JupyterHub, we have removed the *Host Process* profile and set the *Teach - 6 cores, 3 hours* as the default job profile.

 ![](../_assets/img/jupyter/jupyter-3.png)